what is actually known from research:

 Summary

-In 2016, two leading scientists from Johns Hopkins Research University published a paper summarizing all available biological, psychological and sociological research in the field of sexual orientation and gender identity.
-The authors, who strongly support equality and oppose discrimination against LGBT people, hope that the information provided will empower doctors, scientists and citizens - all of us - to address the health problems faced by LGBT populations in our society.
+In 2016, two leading researchers at Johns Hopkins University published a paper summarizing all the available biological, psychological, and sociological research on sexual orientation and gender identity.
+The authors, who are staunch supporters of equality and oppose discrimination against LGBT people, hope that the information they provide can empower doctors, scientists, and citizens—all of us—to address the health challenges facing LGBT people in our society.

 Some key findings of the report: